by Dr Louise Santhanam, General Practitioner

 - All pregnant and breastfeeding women should take a daily supplement containing 10mcg of vitamin D (400IU), to ensure the mother’s requirements for vitamin D are met and to build adequate fetal stores for early infancy.

-NHS Choices: The new guidelines on Vitamin D- what you need to know simple article outlining the changes to vitamin D recommendations from July 2016.
+The NHS Website: The new guidelines on Vitamin D- what you need to know simple article outlining the changes to vitamin D recommendations from July 2016.

 Maternal Healthy Start Vitamins